TSLF Employment Blog

 • Physical touching

 It is critical for employers to create a workplace culture that discourages and prevents sexual harassment from occurring.
 This includes providing training to employees on what constitutes sexual harassment and how to report it, as well as having a clear and effective reporting process for victims.
 If you have been a victim of sexual harassment in the US Postal Service, don’t hesitate to contact our sexual harassment lawyers in Alexandria, VA.
-Schedule your free consultation today to discuss your case further.
+Schedule your free case review today to discuss your case further.

 How US Postal Workers Can Fight Sexual Harassment in the Workplace